 Jane Fulton Street writes: “I’m writing from my trailer at the Martha’s Vineyard Family Campground.
 This is my 20th summer at this particular campground, having had to move here after 18 summers at the closed Webb’s Camping areas.
 My lifestyle is called affordable living on Martha’s Vineyard.
-I returned in the fall to my home of 52 years in Hingham, Massachusetts, and have to really connect with Connie Del Gizzi who has ‘set up camp’ at Linden Ponds in Hingham.
+I returned in the fall to my home of 52 years in Hingham, Massachusetts, and have to really connect with Connie Del Gizzi who has ‘set up camp’ in Hingham.
 For now, good health, good times to all—and pray for good weather.”

 Mordecai Rosenfeld self-published a new collection of essays, Mozart as Lawbreaker: Humorous Essays: Autobiographical, About The Law, and About Poetry.
 It is his fifth book.
 He writes: “I also now use a cane (for balance, not as a prop à la Charlie Chaplin), and added a mustache (but not sure about keeping it).”